1948 United States presidential election: Results

-Manchester noted that "Gallup's September 24 report foresaw 46.5% for Dewey to 38% for Truman.
-His last column, appearing in the Sunday papers two days before the election, showed Truman gaining sharply – to 44% – and the interviews on which it was based had been conducted two weeks earlier.
+Manchester wrote, "Gallup's September 24 report foresaw 46.5% for Dewey to 38% for Truman.
+His last column, appearing in the Sunday papers two days before the election, showed Truman gaining sharply—to 44%—and the interviews on which it was based had been conducted two weeks earlier.
 The national mood was shifting daily, almost hourly."
-After the election, a study by the University of Michigan revealed that "14% of Truman's voters, or 3,374,800, had decided to vote for him in the last fortnight of the campaign."
+After the election, a University of Michigan study found that "14% of Truman's voters, or 3,374,800, had decided to vote for him in the last fortnight of the campaign."
 Gallup and Roper also did an analysis of the votes; they "learned that one voter in every seven (6,927,000), made up his mind in the last two weeks before the election.
 Of these, 75 percent picked Truman", which was more than his margin of victory over Dewey.
-"Using either the Michigan figures or Gallup-Roper's, one finds that some 3,300,000 fence-sitters determined the outcome of the race in its closing days – when Dewey's instincts were urging him to adopt Truman's hell-for-leather style and slug it out with him, and when he didn't because all the experts told him he shouldn't."
+"Using either the Michigan figures or Gallup-Roper's, one finds that some 3,300,000 fence-sitters determined the outcome of the race in its closing days—when Dewey's instincts were urging him to adopt Truman's hell-for-leather style and slug it out with him, and when he didn't because all the experts told him he shouldn't."

 The key states in the 1948 election were Ohio, California, and Illinois.
-Truman won each of these states by less than 1 percentage point; they gave him a total of 78 electoral votes.
-Had Dewey carried all three states - which would have required a shift of just 29,000 votes - he would have won the election in the Electoral College despite losing the popular vote by 2.13 million votes (or 4.36%).
-If Dewey had won any two of the three, no nominee would have reached the 266 electoral votes required for election, and the Dixiecrats would have succeeded in their goal of forcing the election into the House of Representatives.
+Truman won each of them by less than 1 percentage point; they gave him a total of 78 electoral votes.
+Had Dewey carried all three—which would have required a shift of just 29,000 votes—he would have won the election in the Electoral College despite losing the popular vote by 2.13 million votes (or 4.36%).
+If Dewey had won any two of the three, no nominee would have reached the 266 electoral votes required for election, and the Dixiecrats would have succeeded in forcing the election into the House of Representatives.